Principal Bundles and Gauge Theories: Categories of Fibre Bundles

-With a \emph{map of fibre bundles over $M$}, we mean the case of a map $\pi\ra{k}\pi'$ between fibre bundles with $M=M'$.
-Be aware that for some authors $k_M$ might still be nontrivial.
-I mean the more restrictive case that $k_M=\mathrm{id}_M$.
+By a \emph{map of fibre bundles over $M$}, we mean a map $\pi\ra{k}\pi'$ between fibre bundles for which $M=M'$.
+Note that for some authors $k_M$ might still be nontrivial; here I mean the more restrictive case in which $k_M=\mathrm{id}_M$.